imarsman/datetime/README.md

 inputs were in varying formats that had to be read in reliably to produce timestamps that could be used in the production of output documents.

-Handling of ISO-8601 dates, periods, and timespans is included using the code found at https://github.com/rickb777/date.
+Handling of ISO-8601 dates and timespans is included using the code found at https://github.com/rickb777/date.
 That code is for the most part included without modification as it is evidently well optimized and the result of a great deal of thought and careful attention to accuracy.
-This library used to include a period lexing package but the one by rickb777 is much more efficient.
+A separate period handling package is being tested that replaces the one from rickb777.
+Until testing is finished the original period parsing package will be kept.
+The period parsing package does not handle fractional parts.

 The timestamp parsing of ISO-8601 timestamps is weighted in favour of allowing for some non-compliant formatting of parsed input as long as the compliance